 North Shore running back Zachary Evans is the best high school football player to come out of Texas since Myles Garrett (who went No. 1 overall in the 2017 NFL Draft).
 When talking about running backs, Evans is the highest-rated talent from Texas since some guy named Adrian Peterson.
-The 200-pound running back has lightning quick feet, breakaway speed, power between the tackles, and is ranked as the No. 1 recruit in the country by both 247Sports and ESPN for the 2020 recruiting class.
+The 200-pound running back has lightning quick feet, breakaway speed, power between the tackles, and is ranked as the No. 1 RB in the country by 247Sports while ESPN ranks him No. 1 overall in the 2020 recruiting class.

 When you’re far and away the best player in your class, you have the option to attend any college in the country you want.
 In January, Zachary Evans named his top 11 schools that he’s considering, which isn’t easy when he has at least 44 scholarship offers with more pouring in every single day.

 Zachary Evans Recruiting

 The five-star running back named the following contenders in his top-5 on Twitter, cutting his list down from 11 teams earlier in the year:

 - Oklahoma Sooners

 Massive college football programs like Auburn, Florida, Michigan, Oklahoma State, Penn State, Texas A&M, Texas and Washington all made pushes to land the incredibly talented ball carrier, and even places like Alcorn State and Wyoming have taken their shot and sent him offers.